Gracefullyastark/fungal-nlr/.ipynb_checkpoints/README-checkpoint.md

-I highly recommend installing [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) if you haven't already done so.
-It allows you to install many packages with just a single command.
+## Dependencies

+I recommend [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) for installing packages.
 Visit the Miniconda download page [(link)](https://docs.conda.io/en/latest/miniconda.html) and run the installer 'Miniconda3 MacOSX 64-bit pkg' listed under Python version 3.x.

 From this point on you can use ```conda``` or ```pip``` (a package manager included with Anaconda) to install Python packages.
 Run the following commands in terminal to install any of the following packages you don't already have: